mnr/writing-wip/hotmeal.md

 Snippets from Dakota’s life appear in Araci’s visor; he shares them with Lupe.
 In a video dated January 2059, a man named Robin Lopez first appears.
 The videos of Dakota and Robin become playful, then intimate, leading up to their move to the condo.

 A quick search for Robin Lopez shows he also works for Abundancy.
-He is the author of ‘The Road To Food Free From Restrictions.’ and Hestia is his nemesis.
+He is the author of ‘*The Road To Food Free From Restrictions*.’ and Hestia is his nemesis.

 “So if they were both with Abundancy and fighting with Hestia, why did they have one of the ovens?
 Maybe Hestia didn’t like what she was doing?” suggests Lupe.
 “They have all sorts of control over that thing.
 Can they tell it to explode?”